Accessibility Statement

 The website has been designed to comply with the accessibility standards of WCAG 2.1 Level AA, in accordance with the European Accessibility Act (EU Directive 2019/882, applicable from 2025) and the Legge 4/2004 (Stanca Law) along with its related AGID guidelines.

-icons are always provided with a tooltip via tag <title>.
+while the navigation icons are always provided with a descriptive aria-label.

 For reports, feedback, or any requests about accessibility edits, you can contact us at info@ciaocortina.com